Welcome to The Ultimate Phalanx

 This deck has evolved over the past seven years or so and will continue to do so.
 The following cards were considered but not added (yet):

-• Akroma, Angel of Wrath: if Odric would enable the sharing of ‘protection’ I would have included her; despite her rather high summoning costs.
+• Akroma, Angel of Wrath: if Odric would enable the sharing of ‘protection’ Akroma would have been included; despite her rather high summoning costs.

 Suggestions